 The story that follows was gleaned from a biogragical portrait of Bad Axe and the Huron County Poor Farm published about 1900.
 While edited for content, it contains the language common of that point in time.Bad Axe, Michigan, the Thumb’s Best Town

 The subject of “Poor Houses” is a challenging but fascinating bit of Michigan history.
-In 1830 Michigan enacted a law directing each county to build a poor house.
+In order to address poverty in Michigan, an 1830 law directed each county to build a poor house.
 The typical county acquired land and hired a local person with a farming background.
 The couple would live at the Poor House and provide the residents referred to as “inmates” in the official reports.

-Many of the Poor farms or houses were established in Michigan in the mid to late 1800s.
+Many Poor farms or houses were established in Michigan the mid to late 1800s.
 Compared to England’s poor houses famously portrayed in Charles Dicken’s play Oliver Twist they were modern and comfortable.
 However, most of the residents who lived in poor houses could not work, or if they could, they were minimally productive.
 Income from crops raised at many institutions helped defray costs, but it seldom covered all expenses.

 The Poor House served an incredibly diverse group: the insane, alcoholic, feeble, indolent, senile, developmentally disabled, handicapped, injured, sick, and transient.
 Their standard label was that they were poor and likely elderly and alone.
-Some stayed only for a short time, but others remained until they died and were buried in an unmarked pulpers grave.
+Some stayed for a short time, but others remained until they died and were buried in an unmarked pulper grave.

 The Huron County Farm

 In 1884 William Story was appointed Superintendent holding the office for seven years.
-He was succeeded by John M. Cary, who remained four years.
+He was succeeded by John M. Cary, who remained for four years.
 The present Superintendent, Samuel Geiger, was appointed in February 1896.
 He is a native of Hay, Huron Co., Ontario, and has made a most efficient and excellent Superintendent.
-The last 20 acres of the farm was cleared last year, and the whole 200 acres are now under cultivation.
+The last 20 acres of the farm were cleared last year, and the whole 200 acres are now under cultivation.
 During Mr. Geiger’s tenure, an ice house and windmill supplying water to the house and barn have been added, and about two miles of Paige wire fence has been built.